-The rate applicable to the intra-Community acquisition of goods shall be that applied to the supply of like goods within the territory of the Member State.
+1. The rate applicable to the intra-Community acquisition of goods shall be that applied to the supply of like goods within the territory of the Member State.

+2. The rate applicable to the importation of goods shall be that applied to the supply of like goods within the territory of the Member State.

-Subject to the option under Article 103(1) of applying a reduced rate to the importation of works of art, collectors' items or antiques, the rate applicable to the importation of goods shall be that applied to the supply of like goods within the territory of the Member State.
+3. By way of derogation from paragraph 2 of this Article, Member States applying a standard rate to the supply of works of art, collectors’ items and antiques listed in Annex IX, Parts A, B and C, may apply a reduced rate as provided for in Article 98(1), first subparagraph, to the importation of those goods within the territory of the Member State.

 Article 95

 Where rates are changed, Member States may, in the cases referred to in Articles 65 and 66, effect adjustments in order to take account of the rate applying at the time when the goods or services were supplied.